2,912-word post, approx. 6-7 min. read

 Yes, it feels very light in your hands, but the reward outweighs the risk in my mind and many others.

-I finally got a chance to demo them, and I would absolutely buy them because they sound so fantastic that build doesn’t really matter much to me.
-Because they really aren’t mean to be taken out of studio, I have no problem just keeping them at my desk and using them with an amp, my phone, or my laptop.
+I finally got a chance to demo them, and I would absolutely buy them because they sound so fantastic that the build doesn’t really matter much to me.
+Because they really aren’t meant to be taken out of the studio, I have no problem just keeping them at my desk and using them with an amp, my phone, or my laptop.
 Check out my official Grado SR80e review!

-I hope you’ve come away with a better idea of how I go about providing you information on this site.
+I hope you’ve come away with a better idea of how I go about providing you with information on this site.
 To be honest, my process is how I determine whether something is worth it or not.
 It has never failed me, and I don’t plan on ever letting it. 🙂

-Well that’s about it for today my friend! you’ve enjoyed this article on my thought process and how I review things.
+Well, that’s about it for today my friend! you’ve enjoyed this article on my thought process and how I review things.

 Questions?
 Comments?
 Requests?
 Did I miss the mark on something?
-Please let me know down below or Contact me!!
+Please contact me!!

 What do you think about my process?
 I would love to hear from you.
-Until next time..
+Until next time…

 All the best and God bless,